mlcommons/ck/cm/README.CMX.md

 systems to automate benchmarking, building, running, and optimizing AI, ML, and other emerging workloads and systems.

-CMX encourages community collaboration to share, reuse, and improve artifacts, automations, and experimental setups through public and private Git repositories, rather than redeveloping them from scratch.
+It encourages community collaboration to share, reuse, and improve artifacts, automations, and experimental setups through public and private Git repositories, rather than redeveloping them from scratch.